Oregon Addendum

 Witness Duty Leave

 Oregon employees may take unpaid time off to appear in court in compliance with a subpoena, court order, or summons as a witness or prospective witness, including in discovery proceedings.
+While leave to serve as a witness is unpaid, exempt salaried employees will not have their pay reduced for any week in which they work and also miss to serve as a witness, except to offset amounts employees receive as a witness fee.

-Employees must provide the University of Denver reasonable advance notice of the need to take time off under this policy.
-The University of Denver may request reasonable documentation reflecting the need for such leave.
-The University of Denver will treat all information related to an employee’s leave pursuant to this policy as confidential, except as required by law.
-The University of Denver will not discriminate or retaliate against any employee for requesting or taking leave in compliance with this policy.
+Employees must provide University of Denver reasonable advance notice of the need to take time off under this policy.
+University of Denver may request reasonable documentation reflecting the need for such leave.
+University of Denver will treat all information related to an employee’s leave pursuant to this policy as confidential, except as required by law.
+University of Denver will not discriminate or retaliate against any employee for requesting or taking leave in compliance with this policy.

 Employees may use available vacation or paid sick leave during otherwise unpaid time off taken under this policy.